 Getting back on your feet after a sprained ankle is no small feat.
 With a few helpful tips, you’ll learn how to safely take your first steps after a sprained ankle.

 The first time you walk, walk slowly with small steps.
 This will give yourself time to adjust to the feeling of walking on a sprained ankle and allow for any adjustments you need in your balance.
-Try incorporating some easy ankle stretches before you start to move.
+Be sure to take your time and allow yourself time to shift weight properly off your injured foot to ensure a secure and balanced step.

 This may seem obvious, but now is not the time to have a messy house.
 When you get back on your feet the last thing you need is to trip over toys, shoes, or anything else laying around your house.
 Remove any tripping hazards in your house to keep yourself safe from a fall.